s4Ys369/CHEATERex/README.md

   * Time Stop
   - Just press Y to stop time
   - Can be reserved by CAP cheat or level transition
+  * No Hold Heavy
+  * Swim Anywhere
+  * Walk on Hazards (Lava/Quicksand)
+  * Yellow Coin Magnet
+  * Drain JRB?
   * FLYER
+  * No Bounds
+  - "Disable OOB Walls" by Arceveti and anonim
   * All Jumps Triple
   * Hover Mode
     - B button = Up